 Camping is exciting and fun, but you could have less fun if your tent blows away or you end up sleeping in wet bedding & wearing wet clothes.
 Or, you know, you get eaten by bears, which is a whole different issue.

-Having the proper tent stakes is extremely important for a variety of reasons, but it is something most people often do not consider.
+Having the proper tent or tarp stakes is extremely important for a variety of reasons, but it is something most people often do not consider.
 All tents you buy will come with a set of tent stakes from the manufacturer.
 Most often, since they are included with the tent, people do not wonder if they are the best option or even an adequate one.
 Frequently, particularly with the budget end of the market, this is not the case.

 You may ask yourself, “What difference does it make?
 A stake is a stake is a stake, right?”
 Wrong.
 It makes a huge difference in several ways.

 The main reason for this is that staking out your tent does more than simply keep it on the ground.
 Most tents are designed to be waterproof, but the effectiveness depends on how tightly staked it is.
 You have to ensure that the bottom of the tent is taut and stays taut.
 The reason for that is that rain or groundwater will seep into your tent if it has not been tightly staked, no matter how “waterproof” it is supposed to be.
 Stakes designed to grip and not twist are the best ones to use as they are more likely to keep your tent taut.

 Most tents also come with covers that are designed to be protective, but they do not just lay over the top of your tent.
 You will notice that each of the guy lines for the tent cover are even with the corresponding tent stake holes at the bottom of your tent.